 The Doctor’s Hidden Life And The Timeless Child

-Meanwhile, the known fully grown adult Doctor is recruited by a shadowy organization within Time Lord society called The Division.
+Meanwhile, the now fully grown adult Doctor is recruited by a shadowy organization within Time Lord society called The Division.
 She then spends several lifetimes working for this group traveling through space and time on numerous, unspecified missions.
-One of those incarnations could very likely be the mysterious Fugitive Doctor, the Doctor encountered this season in this season’s episode “Fugitive Of The Judoon.”
+One of those incarnations could very likely be the mysterious Fugitive Doctor the Doctor encountered in this season’s episode “Fugitive Of The Judoon.”

 Talking About My Regeneration

 First off, let’s take a look at one of the most important part of the Doctor Who mythos, literally the one thing that has allowed it to continue on for over half a century – the concept of regeneration.
 Basically, when a Time Lord gets gravely injured or just too old, their body undergoes a process called regeneration.
 In a burst of energy, their cells realign and they take on a new appearance, ready to continue their life.